CloudVLab/qwiklabs-content-bundle-spec/lab-bundle-spec.md

 - `entity_type`

-  Currently this can only be `Lab` or `Course`.
+  Currently this can only be `Lab` or `CourseTemplate`.
 In the future we will expand the QLB specification to include `Quiz`, and other content that Qwiklabs supports.

 - `schema_version`